Sebastian Bull: Early and personal life

 Sebastian Bull was born on September 25, 1995, in Hellerup, Denmark.
 Bull was hospitalized at Rigshospitalet from birth until the age of two and a half, as he had to undergo several surgeries due to intestinal adhesions.

-In February 2024 Bull announces that he is in a relationship with Asta Björk Ivarsdottir, a professional dancer.
-They meets while dancing together on Vild med dans in 2023.
-Bull announces their engagement in December 2024.
+In February 2024 Bull announced that he was in a relationship with Asta Björk Ivarsdottir, a professional dancer.
+They met while dancing together on Vild med dans in 2023.
+Bull announced their engagement in December 2024.

 Career

-Bull makes his acting debut in 2010 in Thomas Vinterberg’s drama Submarino, where he plays the main character, Nick, as a child.

-In 2013 Bull collaborated again with Vinterberg in the drama film The Hunt.
-He also plays Private Lundgren in April 9th.
+Bull made his acting debut in 2010 in Thomas Vinterberg’s drama Submarino, where he played the main character, Nick, as a child.
+In 2013 Bull collaborated again with Vinterberg on the drama film The Hunt.
+He also played Private Lundgren in April 9th.

-In 2024 he appeared in Gustav Møller's drama Sons, where he stars alongside Sidse Babett Knudsen.
-He receives his first Bodil and Robert Award nominations in the categories of Best Actor.
+In 2024 he appeared in Gustav Møller's drama Sons, where he starred alongside Sidse Babett Knudsen.
+He received his first Bodil and Robert Award nominations in the category of Best Actor.